-4.3.2 Relaying Data In An IOC
+4.3.2 Relaying Data In Multipath Circuits

-Onion routing consists of recursively encoding a data chunk first using the receiver's key, then using the last-hop key, and so on until the first-hop key.
+Onion routing consists of recursively encoding a datagram starting from the receiver key, then the last-hop key, and so on, to the first-hop key.
 The resulting data is referred to as an onion cell.
-Onion routing can be performed in a stateless manner by using relays' public keys to recursively encrypt the payload.
-The address of the next relay must be embedded in each layer.
-Public key cryptography is, however, slow and the routing information requires additional bandwidth.
-To overcome these limitations, Tor uses switched virtual circuits (i.e. onion circuits), where each relay has to maintain a routing table.
-On receiving a packet at hop i, the relay extracts its circuit identifier I^i .
-As depicted in Table 4.1, the relay can retrieve the associated secret K^i and its adjacent relays R^{i+1} and R^{i-1} from the circuit table.
-This information was filled in the table upon the opening of the circuit.
-In ETOR, the use of IOC introduces multiple relays per hop, modifying routing information that must be stored by a relay to $[R_1^{i+1} \cdots R_n^{i+1}]$ and $[R_1^{i-1} \cdots R_n^{i-1}]$ where n is the (configurable) number of relays per hop.
-Additional relays for each hop are colored in green in the table.
+Onion routing can be done in a stateless manner by using relays public keys to recursively encrypt the payload.
+Next relay address must be embedded on each layer for each relay.
+However public key cryptography is slow and routing information waste bandwidth.
+To overcome this limitation, systems like Tor introduced switched virtual circuits (i.e. onion circuits), where, for hop i, next relay R^{i+1} and session key K^i are sent during circuit opening and associated with a circuit identifier I^i , constituting the tuple (I^i, K^i, R^{i+1}) persisted in relay circuit table.
+Accordingly, a data cell needs only to contain the circuit identifier I^i to be decoded, as (K^i, R^{i+1}) can be retrieved from the relay circuit table.
+In SAFE, we introduce multiple relays per hop, modifying routing information that must be stored by a relay to $(I^i, K^i, [R_1^{i+1} \cdots R_n^{i+1}])$ where n is the number of relays per hop.

-ETOR, like Tor, uses control cells to manage (i.e create, update, destroy, ping) IOCs, and relay cells to carry end-to-end data.
-While control cells are addressed to only one relay, in ETOR, relay cells are addressed to any relay of a hop.
-When handling a cell, a relay must now choose the next candidate to which it will forward that cell.
-To make this choice, the relay reviews all sending sockets associated with the IOC's next hop.
+SAFE, like Tor, uses control cells to manage (i.e create, update, destroy, ping) MOC, and relay cells to carry end-to-end data.
+Although a relay has several alternatives to forward its relay cells, a relay transmits them only once at the next hop.
+Indeed, between its decoding and forwarding steps, a relay must choose the next candidate to forward relay cells.
+On receiving data, a relay peeks one incoming relay cell from its receiving sockets, reviews all sending sockets associated with it to select the best next hop.
 The rationale for the selection of the candidate is that it must be available and not congested.
-To this end, ETOR leverages feedback from TCP sockets: availability is estimated from the candidate socket not being broken via heartbeats and timeout, while congestion is estimated by observing sending queues 1.
-The internal sending queue of a candidate grows if we schedule packets faster on this queue than it is able to deliver them.
-If all candidate sending queue length exceeds a defined threshold, ETOR stop reading incoming packets for the considered IOC, waiting for one of the candidate sending queue size to decrease.
+To this end, SAFE leverages on TCP sockets: availability is estimated from the candidate socket not being broken via heartbeats and timeout, while congestion is estimated through the length of SAFE internal sending queue for each candidate of the circuit (i.e. the candidate with the smallest queue is the less congested).
+The internal sending queue of a candidate grows if the relay receives packets faster than it is able to deliver them to all its candidates.
+If all candidate sending queue length exceeds a defined threshold, SAFE stop reading incoming packets for the considered MOC, waiting that one of the candidate sending queue size decreases.
 Such action will increase the prior relay sending queue, which will in their turn reduce their sending rate, and so on recursively until reaching the emitter.
-This mechanism effectively provides end-to-end congestion control via point-to-point congestion control provided by TCP, while flow control is discussed at the application layer.
-Finally, as a background thread, a ETOR relay is in charge of maintaining connections alive, including retrying broken connections.
+This mechanism effectively provides end-to-end congestion control via point-topoint congestion control provided by TCP.
+Finally, as a background thread, a SAFE relay is in charge of maintaining connections alive, including retrying broken connections.